bitcoin/bitcoin/test/functional/test-shell.md

 ## 4. Interacting with the `TestShell`

-Unlike the `BitcoinTestFramework` class, the `TestShell` keeps the underlying Bitcoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.
+Unlike the `BitcoinTestFramework` class, the `TestShell` keeps the underlying Navcoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.

 During the time between the `setup` and `shutdown` calls, all `navcoind` node